 More and more, we hear about practices to protect soil health and the impact of soil health on the food we eat.
-Farmers are front and center to these practices and are committed to soil conservation.
-Afterall, their livelihood depends on healthy soils.
-Farmers all over the US are now reverting to reduced tilling or no tilling to reduce their impact on the soil.6
+Farmers are front and center in these conversations and are committed to soil conservation.
+After all, their livelihood depends on healthy soils.
+Farmers all over the US are now reverting to reduced tilling or no tilling to reduce their impact on the soil .

 Through soil conservation practices, U.S. farmers have reduced soil erosion by 65% per metric ton of U.S. soybean production since 1980 (US Soy Sustainability Practices).
 Practices to improve soil health are increasingly being adopted but more work remains to be done to improve the impact of farming and farming yields.

-Although people are increasingly interested in including more plant based meals into their diet, taste remains a serious barrier to trial for the less adventurous among us.
+Although people are increasingly interested in including more plant-based meals into their diet, taste remains a serious barrier for the less adventurous among us.

-Soy has a better solubility than other plant protein, allowing for a smooth mouthfeel and a product that stays in solution without gritty deposits.
-It also has a very light neutral taste reminiscent of cereals whereas other plant proteins have strong grassy, beany, and bitter notes.
+Soy has better solubility than other plant proteins, allowing for a smooth mouthfeel and a product that remains consistent without gritty deposits.
+It also has a very light neutral taste reminiscent of cereals, while other plant proteins have strong grassy, beany, and bitter notes.

-Soy also has a light color compared to other plant proteins which again make our drink more approachable to those not into the green juice craze (see picture below from the Soylent Lab).
+Soy also has a light color compared to other plant proteins, which again makes our drink more approachable to those not into the green juice craze (see picture below from the Soylent Lab).

 Different plant proteins in solution (from left to right): Soy protein isolate, hemp protein, pea protein, rice protein.

 Is soybean protein actually a good source of protein?

 Soy protein isolate is a highly digestible complete protein according to widely adopted protein quality measures such as the Protein Digestibility Corrected Amino Acid Score (PDCAAS).